brijjaissa/Walmart_Sales-Analysis-project/README.md

 ### 7. Feature Engineering
 - **Create New Columns:** Calculate the ```Total Amount``` for each transaction by multiplying ```unit_price``` by ```quantity``` and adding this as a new column.
 - **Enhance Dataset:** Adding this calculated field will streamline further SQL analysis and aggregation tasks.
-### 8. Load Data into MySQL and PostgreSQL
+### 8. Load Data into PostgreSQL
-- **Set Up Connections:** Connect to MySQL and PostgreSQL using ```sqlalchemy``` and load the cleaned data into each database.
+- **Set Up Connections:** Connect to PostgreSQL using ```sqlalchemy``` and load the cleaned data into each database.
-- **Table Creation:** Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+- **Table Creation:** Set up tables in PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
 - **Verification:** Run initial SQL queries to confirm that the data has been loaded accurately.
-### 9. SQL Analysis: Complex Queries and Business Problem Solving
+### 9. SQL Analysis: Complex Queries and Business Problems Solving
-- **Business Problem-Solving:** Write and execute complex SQL queries to answer critical business questions, such as:
+- **Business Problems-Solving:** Write and execute complex SQL queries to answer critical business questions, such as:

     - Revenue trends across branches and categories.